Antibiotics: what you need to know

 Antibiotics will not cure infections caused by viruses or funguses.

-Most of the common infections that make us feel ill are caused by viruses, not by bacteria.
+Most of the common infections that make us sick are caused by viruses, not by bacteria.
 These include:

 the common cold